Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 God called Moses from the burning bush and instructed him to go down to Egypt to free the Hebrews who were in slavery.
 Moses gave excuses and tried to talk his way out of going.
 When Moses asked God why would the people believe him, God asked Moses, “What is that in your hand?”
 (Exodus 4:1-9)

-It was just a stick Moses had been using to tending father-in-law's sheep on the backside of the mountain.
+It was just a stick Moses had been using to tend his father-in-law's sheep on the backside of the mountain.
 God instructed Moses to throw it on the ground and it turned into a snake.
 When Moses picked the snake up by its tail, it turned back into his stick.
 God used the stick to show Moses the miracles that could be done with it.

 When Moses was leading the Hebrews out of Egypt, they came to the Red Sea with Pharaoh's army behind them.
 Moses began crying out to God.
 God asked Moses, “Why are you crying out to me?
 Raise your staff and stretch out your hand over the sea to divide the water so that the Israelites can go through the sea on dry ground"(Exodus 14:15-16).